Classic Team Lotus

 Amazingly, the 49 took pole position for every GP event (8 races!) for the rest of the year with Clark winning 3 more races to finish third in the World Championship.

-Hill was always very quick but luck eluded him, and Clark scored all of the Team Lotus F1 wins that season, including the non-championship Jarama race.
+Hill was always very quick, but luck eluded him, and Clark scored all of the Team Lotus F1 wins that season, including the non-championship Jarama race.

 The Type 49B has been driven by three generations of the Hill family; Graham in period, Damon at events such as Goodwood and the British GP parade and Josh at the Hethel test track - his first ever F1 drive.